 Documentation will include pertinent discussions with the patient and prescriber/health care provider, including notes related to patient education, contact information and any communication which occurred or was attempted, information regarding drug use that is deemed important to patient care, or other patient information pertinent to the situation.
-A sample documentation/notification template that can be utilized or adapted by the member is attached.
+A sample documentation/notification template that can be utilized or adapted by the registrant is attached.

 All documentation must be legible and non-erasable.
 Written entries are made in ink, and electronic entries are non-alterable.
 Notes should not be rewritten, or removed from any files or records; however, changes to recorded information are sometimes required to ensure the accuracy of the record.
 Where such modifications are made, incorrect information should be clearly labeled as being incorrect when a change is made.
 In a manual record, errors should be crossed out with a single line and initialed.
-Notes made by other health professionals or members are not to be altered.
+Notes made by other health professionals or registrant are not to be altered.

 Systematic documentation has the advantage of encouraging completeness and consistency of data presentation, as well as improving organization of thought.
 However, in some circumstances, documentation can prove to be time-consuming, onerous, and confusing (particularly if a pharmacist is unclear as to how to categorize certain types of information).
 There are a range of documentation styles to choose from that may address this issue, including the use of unstructured notes, semi-structured notes, and the creation of systematic records using established codes.
 Each style has certain advantages and disadvantages and the appropriate approach should meet the needs of the specific practice site.

 1. Unstructured notes are free-form records of patient encounters and care.
-These notes must be dated and at a minimum identify the member who is making them.
+These notes must be dated and at a minimum identify the registrant who is making them.
 The notes should also conform to general conventions of appropriate language use, including the use of accepted abbreviations in a pharmacy setting.
 The advantages of unstructured notes are that they can be quickly written and can provide an ‘impressionistic’ overview of a situation.
 Disadvantages of unstructured notes are that they are often incomplete, lack consistency, and have limited value as communication with other health care providers.

 2. Examples of approaches to documentation include SOAP, FARM, DRP, DAP and DDAP.
 These acronyms refer to the general categories of information which are documented: